tauri-apps/tauri/README.md

 ### Documentation

 Documentation in a polyglot system is a tricky proposition.
-To this end, we prefer to use inline documentation of Rust code and JSDoc in TypeScript / JavaScript code.
-We autocollect these and publish them using [starlight](https://starlight.astro.build/) and [netlify](https://netlify.com).
-Here is the hosting repository for the documentation site: https://github.com/tauri-apps/tauri-docs
+To this end, we prefer to use inline documentation in the Rust & JS source code as much as possible.
+Check out the hosting repository for the documentation site for further information: https://github.com/tauri-apps/tauri-docs

 ## Partners